Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 these providers will by default load all configurations with `(No Label)` from your configuration store.

+### Features

+Currently the Azure App Configuration Provider enables:

+* Connecting to an App Configuration Store using a connection string or Azure Active Directory.
+* Selecting multiple sets of configurations using `SettingSelector`.
+* Trim prefixes off key names.
+* Resolving Key Vault References, requires AAD.
+* Secret Resolver, resolve Key Vault References locally without connecting to Key Vault.
+* Json Content Type

+#### Future Features

+List of features we are going to add to the Python Provider in the future.

+* Geo-Replication support
+* Feature Management
+* Dynamic Refresh
+* Configuration Placeholders

 ## Examples

 ### Selecting configurations